-A city.
-A breeze.
-Carrying the sounds, the smells, the pulse of a city waking to a hump day.
-A slight straining, suits and heels and shine shiny bags, waiting for the push, the next eight hours, to conquer it, the prize being able to say: cheer up, it’s almost the weekend.
+A breeze carries the sounds and the pulse of a city waking to a hump day.
+A slight straining, suits and heels and so many shiny bags.
+Waiting for the push, the next eight hours.
+Waiting to conquer it…the prize being able to say: cheer up, it’s almost the weekend.

 My table rocks side to side as I write.
 My chair is cold, black metal.
 Scrapes against the marble tiles echo around this glass space and jar against the delicate morning.
 Industrial, bright, shouting, crimson red against the muted pastel feelings, not quite awake, an intrusion and shocking, irritating.
 The echo rings out and fades, blended back into the hues of the morning.
 We settle again.
 We walk on.